Other sections in Our Departments:

 We study and teach leadership and management from a variety of perspectives that draw upon and contribute to cutting-edge research that has been published in prestigious journals.
 Our vision is to further enhance the Department’s international reputation for its critical and innovative research on leadership and management and to continue to position the department as a significant provider of world-class leadership and management education.

 By harnessing the power of research and academic insight, we are leading the debate on a range of global issues.
-Read our latest article "Doctor in the house" by Dr Marian Iszatt-White, focusing on how a PhD is an apprenticeship for learning.
+Read our latest article "Dragons, you're fired", in which Dr Carolyn Downs talks about the Eliemental Project, which has shown how enterprise can transform the lives of vulnerable and disadvantaged groups.
 Discover how we are engaging with organisations by visiting For Business.

 Within this department we offer a range of study options at Masters and PhD level and our research is focused on how organisations can learn and develop.